 As a rule, I hate bars.
 I have never been much of a drinker, and loud groups of drunk people give me a headache.
 But there’s one reason I’ll often go to one anyway: to play pool.

 I’m a big fan of the game and jump at any opportunity to play with someone I know.
-I even own my own cue: custom ordered about 10 years back from a place that has sadly since shut down, and which I paid more money for than I’m entirely proud to admit for something that was a pretty infrequent hobby at the time.
+I even own my cue: custom ordered about ten years back from a place that has sadly since shut down, and which I paid more money for that I’m entirely proud to admit for something that was a pretty infrequent hobby at the time.

 First, let’s lay out the groundwork:

 how to choose the perfect one for your game?